columnflow/columnflow/docs/user_guide/building_blocks/selectors.md

 - If you want to build this exposed {py:class}`~columnflow.selection.Selector` along with the inner {py:class}`~columnflow.selection.Selector`s in a new file, you will still need to put the name of the new file along with its path in the ```law.cfg``` file under the ```selection_modules``` argument for law to be able to find the file.
+A more detailed explanation of the law config file can be found in the {ref}`Law config section <law_config_section>`.

 - If you want to use some fields, like the ```Jet``` field, as a Lorentz vector to apply operations on, you might use the {py:func}`~columnflow.production.util.attach_coffea_behavior` function.
 This